Actifio/AGMPowerLib/README.md

 There are many cases where you may want to mount many filesystems in one hit.
 A simple scenario is ransomware, where you are trying to find an uninfected or as yet unattacked (but infected) image for each production filesystem.
 So lets mount as many images as we can as quickly as we can so we can find unaffected filesystems and start the recovery.

 #### Building a list of images
 First we build an object that contains a list of images.
-For this we can use **Get-AGMLibImageRange** in a synytax like this, where in this example we get all images of filesystems created in the last day:
+For this we can use **Get-AGMLibImageRange** in a syntax like this, where in this example we get all images of filesystems created in the last day:
 ```
 $imagelist = Get-AGMLibImageRange -apptype FileSystem -appliancename sa-sky -olderlimit 1
 ```